anoshenko/rui/README.md

 The "number-changed" event (NumberChangedEvent constant) is used to track the change in the entered value.
 The main event listener has the following format:

-	func(picker NumberPicker, newValue float64)
+	func(picker NumberPicker, newValue, oldValue float64)

-where the second argument is the new value
+where the second argument is the new value, the third argument is the previous value.

+Additional event listeners can have the following format

+	func(picker NumberPicker, newValue string)
+	func(newValue, oldValue string)
+	func(newValue string)
+	func(picker NumberPicker)
+	func()

 You can get the current list of value change listeners using the function

-	func GetNumberChangedListeners(view View, subviewID ...string) []func(NumberPicker, float64)
+	func GetNumberChangedListeners(view View, subviewID ...string) []func(NumberPicker, float64, float64)

 ## DatePicker